-The Fleischaker/Greene Scholars program will provide students in the WKU School of Journalism & Broadcasting the opportunity to take an advanced special topics class once a year.
-Taught at the junior/senior level, this unique journalism class will include a field trip, a national speaker, a First Amendment module, a gallery exhibit and the development of a Web presentation.
-Emphasis will be placed on using First Amendment tools, such as open records laws.
+The Fleischaker/Greene Scholars program provides students in the WKU School of Journalism & Broadcasting the opportunity to take an advanced special topics class once a year.
+Taught at the junior/senior level, this unique journalism class includes a field trip, a national speaker, a First Amendment module, a gallery exhibit and the development of a Web presentation.
+Emphasis is placed on using First Amendment tools, such as open records laws.

-Each year, the Fleischaker/Greene Scholars will take a field trip to report stories on a specific topic.
-Students will help to create a gallery show and a Web-based multimedia presentation of their work.
+Each year, the Fleischaker/Greene Scholars take a field trip to report stories on a specific topic.
+Students help to create a gallery show and a Web-based multimedia presentation of their work.

-The Fleischaker/Greene Scholars program will welcome a nationally recognized journalism speaker each year to an open lecture on campus.
+The Fleischaker/Greene Scholars program welcomes nationally recognized journalism speakers each year to an open lecture on campus.

 First Amendment First Forum

-Scholars will participate in an annual campus event celebrating the First Amendment and will participate in activities involving freedom of speech and the press.
-During Forum the School will present a national award for First Amendment Activism.
+Scholars participate in an annual campus event celebrating the First Amendment and participates in activities involving freedom of speech and the press.
+During Forum the School presents a national award for First Amendment Activism.

-Fleischaker/Greene Scholars will be selected through an application process.
+Fleischaker/Greene Scholars is selected through an application process.

 2015-16 FLEISCHAKER/GREENE SCHOLARS PROJECT